glantucan/js-object-composer/README.md

 # js-object-composer
 Object composer creates objects from other objects.
 The returned object doesn't inherit their functionality in a ''classical'' way of thinking.
 It just borrows it.

+**WARNING: PRE-ALPHA version**.
-WARNING: PRE-ALPHA version.
-If yoou are interested in the functionalaty this project is intended to provide in the future I recomend you to use [stampit](https://github.com/stampit-org/stampit) which is stable and it's ben tested in lots of production projects.
+If you are interested in the functionality this project is intended to provide in the future I recomend you to use [stampit](https://github.com/stampit-org/stampit) which is stable and it's ben tested in lots of production projects.

 ## Composition over inheritance in javascript
 I like composition much more tha inheritance when trying to reuse code.
-While trying to understand prototypal inheritance deeper I found a talk given by Eric Elliot talking a project of his, stampit.
+While trying to understand prototype chains deeper and bend them to my likings I found a [talk](https://www.youtube.com/watch?v=lKCCZTUx0sI) given by Eric Elliott talking a project of his, stampit.
 It sounded very well and I remember having a look at the source code and not understanding almost anything.
 But I thought I could try to replicate the functionality and use the exercise to learn more about it.

 The initial objective for this mini-library is to help create objects and borrow functions from other ones in the way a usually do it, sing constructor functions and forgetting inheritance is there at all.
 The constructors I build only put instance data on the object itself (as owned properties).
 The rest (methods and shared data betwen objects of the same type) goes in the delegate prototype.